JACoders/OpenJK/README.md

 OpenJK is licensed under GPLv2 as free software.
 You are free to use, modify and redistribute OpenJK following the terms in LICENSE.txt.

 Please be aware of the implications of the GPLv2 licence.
-In short, be prepared to share your code.
+In short, be prepared to share your code under the same GPLv2 licence.

 ### If you wish to contribute to OpenJK, please do the following ###
 * [Fork](https://github.com/JACoders/OpenJK/fork) the project on GitHub